jbaremoney/course_expert/README.md

 Course expert tool to efficiently retrieve data about course offerings at UND... this is NOT kned.
 This was first tool testing stuff out like right away for a week or two during school.
-Left out a bunch of scraping stuff, etc
+Just used text2sql on db of courses we scraped